LG Polls: PPP candidates return unopposed in Hyderabad, Sanghar

-Pakistan Peoples Party’s candidate returns unopposed over town chairman’s seat in Hyderabad.
+HYDERABAD/SANGHAR-Pakistan Peoples Party’s candidate returns unopposed over town chairman’s seat in Hyderabad on Sunday.

 PPP’s Manthar Jatoi wins chairman Nairoon Kot Town’s seat uncontested, according to the unofficial result, District Election Officer Yousuf Majeed announced.